This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 For example, it is great for running down the length of your quads, calves and even around the hip area.

-It provides a different type of pressure that is two-pronged rather than the standard one-pressure spot from a normal massage ball.
+It provides a different type of two-pronged pressure rather than the standard one-pressure spot from a normal massage ball.

 If you like regular massage balls and haven’t tried a peanut massage ball, you’re missing out!